LiangliangNan/PolyFit/ReadMe.md

 ---

 ### Run PolyFit
-For the [commandline version](./Example), you can simply build and run it (the path to the input file is hard-coded in the [code](./Example/main.cpp)).
+For the [commandline example](./Example), you can simply build and run it (the path to the input file is hard-coded in the [code](./Example/main.cpp)).

-The [demo version](./PolyFit) provides a user interface with a few buttons (with numbered icons) and screen hints corresponding to these steps.
+The [GUI demo](./PolyFit) provides a user interface with a few buttons (with numbered icons) and screen hints corresponding to these steps.
 Just click the buttons following the hints.

 <p align="center">
      <img src="./images/gui.png" width="600">